About

 The Ideal Parent Figure Protocol is its central tool: a systematic process of moving through developmental stages and building the internalized experience of being seen, soothed, safe, and supported.

-Unlike models focused primarily on insight, IAT works at the level of implicit memory — changing not just how you understand your history, but how your body holds it.
+Unlike models focused primarily on insight, IAT works at the level of implicit memory: changing not just how you understand your history, but how your body holds it.

 The Three Pillars

-Ideal Parent Figure Protocol
+Ideal Parent Figure Imagery